emb-riscv/specs-markdown/improvements-upon-privileged.md

 is the mechanism to handle interrupts, which is not suitable for real-time, low power, bare-metal embedded applications.

-The following issues were identified:
+The following issues were identified in the current RISC-V privileged specs when used for bare-metal applications:

 | RISC-V Privileged | RISC-V Microcontroller |
 |-------------------|------------------------|